 Sharon Eng’s research resonates with my own findings working with grassroots NGOs in Indonesia, several whom I have found not only are able to survive, but to thrive with very little outside help because they are resourceful, determined and committed to their mission and goals despite setbacks meted out by government, business and politics as usual.”
 Dr. Lea Jellinek, urban poverty activist and author of The Wheel of Fortune: the history of a poor community in Jakarta (Allen & Unwin, 1991).

 The ISTR Young Scholar Dissertation Award honors exceptional work by doctoral students from around the world…for an outstanding dissertation that contributes to the field of comparative study of civil society organizations, nonprofit organizations, philanthropy, voluntarism and related issues.
-This year three outstanding young scholars and their dissertations were honored: Dr. Vasessa Timmer, Dr. Sharon Eng, and Dr. Shawn Flanigan.
+This year, at the 2008 Barcelona conference, three outstanding young scholars and their dissertations were honored: Dr. Vanessa Timmer, Dr. Sharon Eng, and Dr. Shawn Flanigan.